• Skip to primary navigation

 Serving Suggestions

 If you are looking for a lighter meal, skip the rice and serve the curry on its own.
-You can add some extra coconut milk or stock to make it soupier.
+You can add some extra coconut milk or stock to make it more like soup.
+For appetizers, we like making some Tofu Satay with a hearty peanut sauce.

-Another great option is to serve it as a soup with rice noodles.
-This is probably our favourite on those busier days.
-Rice noodles cook way faster than rice, and your meal will be ready really quick.
+Another great option is to serve it as a noodle soup.
+This is probably our favorite way to serve it during busier days.
+Rice noodles cook way faster than rice, and your meal will be ready a bit quicker.

 What can I do with the leftover curry paste?